Old Apple Tree Festival

 The annual Old Apple Tree Festival is a celebration centered on the oldest living apple tree in the Northwest, planted at Fort Vancouver in 1826.

-This year the festival will once again feature a community apple cider pressing.
+The festival features community apple cider pressing.
 Bring your own apples and a clean container to catch your fresh cider.
 Approximately 12 lbs of apples will make a quart of cider.
+Volunteers needed for the cider pressing station, contact Urban Forestry to learn more.